 The installment period of noninterest-bearing sales contracts ranges from two to five years with imputed interest of 9.01% in 2024, 7.33% in 2023 and 5.75% in 2022.
 Noninterest-bearing trade receivables are measured at amortized cost using the effective interest method based on the interest rate of similar financial instruments in the market.
 Day-one loss amounting to P193.5 million, P172.9 million and P121.3 million in 2024, 2023 and 2022, respectively, are presented as a deduction against the Real Estate Sales account in the consolidated statements of comprehensive income.
-Amortization of day one loss amounting to P172.9 million, P121.3 million and 2022, respectively, are presented as Amortization of day-one loss on noninterest-bearing financial instruments under Finance Income account in the consolidated statements of comprehensive income loss on noninterest-bearing financial instruments under Finance Income account in the consolidated statements of comprehensive income (see Note 22.1).
+Amortization of day one loss amounting to P172.9 million, P121.3 million and P117.8 million in 2024, 2023 and 2022, respectively, are presented as Amortization of day-one loss on noninterest-bearing financial instruments under Finance Income account in the consolidated statements of comprehensive income (see Note 22.1).